 extracurricular activities “Sport is health”

-Target: ensure the possibility of preserving the health of children during the period of schooling; to teach children to be healthy in body and soul, to strive to create their own health, applying knowledge and skills in accordance with the laws of nature, the laws of being.
+Target: ensure the possibility of maintaining children’s health while studying at school; to teach children to be healthy in soul and body, to strive to create their own health, using knowledge and skills in accordance with the laws of nature, the laws of existence.

 Tasks:

-to form in children the necessary knowledge, skills and habits for a healthy lifestyle;
+to develop in children the necessary knowledge, skills and abilities for a healthy lifestyle;

 to form in children the motivational sphere of hygienic behavior, safe life, physical education;